ludoerider/cakephp-table-prefix/README.md

 # cakephp-table-prefix
-Ttable or database prefix for CakePHP 5
+Table or database prefix for CakePHP 5

 ## Implement :